greglook/merkle-db/bench/README.md

 ## TODO Thoughts

+- Make an infrastructure diagram for this doc

 ### Spark UI Proxies

 If we can set up an SSH tunnel from this instance to the cluster master (or some